EU Launches RESourceEU Action Plan to Tackle Critical Raw Materials Dependency

 For professionals across the chemicals, energy, defence, and advanced manufacturing sectors, the RESourceEU Action Plan marks a strategic shift in the EU’s industrial policy—anchoring resilience and sustainability in critical supply chains that underpin Europe’s green, digital, and security transitions.

-Critical raw materials such as lithium, rare earth elements, cobalt, nickel, and graphite are essential to a range of technologies, from electric vehicles and wind turbines to semiconductors and defence systems.
+CRMs: A Strategic Imperative for Europe's Industrial Future Critical raw materials such as lithium, rare earth elements, cobalt, nickel, and graphite are essential to a range of technologies, from electric vehicles and wind turbines to semiconductors and defence systems.
 Yet the EU remains heavily dependent on imports, with over 65% of several CRMs sourced from a single non-EU country, primarily China.
+The European Commission has raised the alarm that these dependencies present serious vulnerabilities.
+Export restrictions, opaque licensing regimes, and political tensions have already caused supply disruptions, placing sectors such as automotive, aerospace, medical devices, and defence at risk of production slowdowns, plant closures, and job losses.

-Without decisive action, the EU risks falling behind in global industrial competitiveness and failing to meet its 2030 climate and defence readiness objectives.
+EU risks falling behind in global industrial competitiveness and failing to meet its 2030 climate and defence readiness objectives.

-Strategic Investments and Supply Chain Resilience
+Strategic Investments and Supply Chain Resilience At the heart of the RESourceEU Action

-At the heart of the RESourceEU Action Plan is the creation of the European Critical Raw Materials Centre, set to become operational in 2026.
-This central body will provide:
+Plan is the creation of the European Critical Raw Materials Centre, set to become operational in 2026.

 Promoting Circularity and Innovation